 Customary Scottish bagpiper on the Royal Mile!

 The next day we walked down the Royal Mile to Holyrood Palace.
 We got a free tour around the grounds of the Palace and the Queen’s gardens and then headed inside.
-I’ve found a lot of major sites offer free tours at certain times throughout the day, so definitely take advantage of them.
+I’ve found a lot of major sites offer free tours at certain times throughout the day, so definitely take advantage of them because it’s a great way to catch up on some history of the particular site.
 The Palace is considered a Royal Apartment (like Windsor), so no photos inside allowed yet again!
 But below are some beautiful pics of the outside.
 The inside also contained a dress exhibition dedicated to Princess Diana and The Queen, and connected to the back of the Palace, you can see the beautiful Holyrood Abbey ruins.
 You can easily spend a few hours here between the Palace and gardens, and admission was £12.50.

 From the Palace, you can also see Arthur’s Seat, which is within Holyrood Park.
 It’s rumored to have connections to the legendary King Arthur and Camelot and is a perfect location for hiking.
 Unfortunately, we didn’t have enough time to climb it, and honestly I’m not sure we would have made it with all the walking we had done the past 2 weeks ha!, but I would go back to Edinburgh just to hike up Arthur’s Seat.
 How gorgeous is this place?
 A must-do in Edinburgh if you have time.